germfab/js-minicamp-homework-2/README.md

 ---
 1. Feynman Writing Prompts - Write out explanations of the following concepts like you are explaining it to a 12 year old.
 Doing this will help you quickly discover any holes in your understanding.
 Ask your questions on Slack.

-	* for loop - This is a function that allows you to repeat your instructions.
+	* for loop

+	This is a function that allows you to repeat your instructions.

 	* && || !
+	These are boolean operators.
+They allow you to control compare values in your conditional statements.

 	* Array
+	These are a lists of objects in a variable.

 	* git
+	An application or a system that keeps track and control files.

 	* GitHub
+	It is a place in the cloud system that you can store your files.

 2. Install git.  https://git-scm.com/downloads